 - Reflecting on Life Since the Beginning of the Pandemic

 - Reflecting on Acts of Kindness, Community, and Relationships

 First, though, we have four tips for you on using journals with your students.

 Tip 1: Decide on Procedures for your Students’ Journals

 Teachers choose to structure and evaluate student journals in a variety of ways.
-You can use the following questions and resources to help students set up journals before the summer break.
+You can use the following questions and resources to help get started.

 Read the resource Journaling in Facing History Classroom to help you consider the following questions: